 Our New Zealand itinerary features incredible vistas in some of the country’s most breathtaking national parks.
-You will enjoy hiking the South Island’s West Coast with local guides, spending your nights in comfortable lodge and cabin accommodations.
-Day trips include hiking along glacial lakes and old-growth rainforests, kayaking in spectacular lagoons, and exploring alpine highlands.
-Fly to Milford Sound to visit this UNESCO World Heritage Sight up close.
-Visit golden beaches, bird sanctuaries, hidden waterfalls and the Cloud Piercer, Aoraki/Mount Cook, the highest mountain in New Zealand.
+You will enjoy hiking the South Island’s West Coast with local guides and will spend your nights in comfortable lodge and cabin accommodations.
+Day trips include hiking and biking along glacial lakes and old-growth rainforests, kayaking in spectacular lagoons, and exploring alpine highlands.
+Visit golden beaches, bird sanctuaries, hidden waterfalls, and the Cloud Piercer, Aoraki/Mount Cook, the highest mountain in New Zealand.
 Your journey along coastal and inland trails offers an incredible variety of environments and activities.

-Day 1: Begin your journey in Christchurch; enjoy an afternoon hike in Arthurs Pass National Park.
+Day 1: Begin your journey in Christchurch; hike in Arthur's Pass National Park before heading to the Papora coastline.

-The tour begins after breakfast in Christchurch, which is also known as the Garden City.
-After a trip orientation from your guide, you will head across the Canterbury Plains towards the Southern Alps, which form the backbone of the South Island.
-Drive through Arthur’s Pass National Park and stop for a short hike before continuing down to the West Coast and the town of Greymouth.
-From here, head north to Punakaiki and the Fox River.
-Visit the Pancake Rocks.
-These 30 million-year-old limestone rocks have formed into what looks like immense layers of pancakes.
-Take an optional stroll along the coast to check out sea caves that were once used as shelter by early Maori.
-Stay at beautiful Havenz, set in a rainforest near the beach.
+The tour begins after breakfast in Christchurch which is also known as the Garden City.
+After a trip orientation from your guide, you will head across the Canterbury Plains towards the Southern Alps which form the backbone of the South Island.
+Drive through Arthur’s Pass National Park stopping for a short hike before continuing along this engineering marvel of a road as it descends from the alpine zone into the rainforests of West Coast region.
+From here, we follow the coastal highway to Paparoa National Park and the village of Punakaiki, visiting the Pancake Rocks.
+These 30 million-year-old limestone rocks have formed into what look like immense layers of pancakes.
+When the tide is high, or the weather rough, water surges into caverns below the rocks and squirts through mighty blowholes, bearing a great resemblance to natural geysers.
+Stay in a lodge perfectly situated for enjoying this wild and unspoiled piece of Paparoa coastline.
+(Lunch & Dinner included)

-Day 2: Spend the day exploring Paproa National Park followed by a relaxing evening in Havenz.
+Day 2: Spend the day exploring Paproa National Park and the wild West Coast beaches.

 Day 3: Visit the quaint town of Hokitika and mountain bike along the West Coast Cycle Trail.